lino-framework/book/docs/specs/cosi/ledger.rst

     .. attribute:: entry_date

-        The date of the journal entry, i.e. when this voucher has been journalized or booked.
+        The date of the journal entry, i.e. when this voucher is to journalized or booked.

     .. attribute:: voucher_date

-        The date on the voucher, i.e. when this voucher has been issued by its emitter.
+        The date on the voucher (i.e. when it has been issued by its emitter).

+        This is usually the same as :attr:`entry_date`.
+Exceptions may be invoices arriving after their fiscal year has been closed.
+Note that if you change :attr:`entry_date` of a voucher, then Lino will set the :attr:`voucher_date` to that date.

     .. attribute:: accounting_period